-Like all of us who trade, we speculate on prices in hopes of making a profit.
+Like all of us who trade, we speculate on prices to make a profit.
 As far as gold is concerned, it’s no different.
-We have many options to speculate on price, from futures to exchange-traded funds (ETS), options to spot prices or shares.
+We have many options to speculate on price, from futures to exchange-traded funds (ETS), options to spot prices, or shares.
 As far as physical gold bars or coins are concerned, they’re not handled during the transaction but settled in cash.

 Good To Know

-Bullion refers to the physical metal itself, and investment in ETFs, Gold mining stocks and other assets that don’t require physical delivery is not actually investment in Bullion.
+Bullion refers to the physical metal itself, and investment in ETFs, Gold mining stocks, and other assets that don’t require physical delivery is not an investment in Bullion.

 Why Trade Gold?

-To put it in terms everyone can understand, bullion banking is the trading of precious metals as commodities.
+To put it in terms, everyone can understand bullion banking is trading precious metals as commodities.
 Bullion is incredibly expensive to store and insure because of its rarity and weight.

 Did you know that Central Banks stores most of the Gold bullion?
 Shockingly, with over 8,000 metric tons, the US is the world’s largest holder of gold.
-The large bars are kept under lock and key in the bank’s vaults.
+The large bars are locked and keyed in the bank’s vaults.